DiamondCoder02/nsfw-game-manager/readme.md

 - Database file: AppData\Roaming\DiamondCoder\nsfwGameManager\hentai.xml
 - For the online version, if the game is the final version, it gets a "✔" at the version column
+- For VisualNovels there will be a "VN" at the name column

 ---
 ---